HelixVita/FelixVita-Proxyshop-Plugins/README.md

 # Instructions

+### Prerequisites

-_Before you begin, make sure you are using the right version of Proxyshop.
-The FelixVita-Proxyshop-Plugins are compatible with [Proxyshop v1.1.8](https://github.com/MrTeferi/MTG-Proxyshop/releases/tag/v1.1.8)._
+Before you begin, make sure you are using the right version of Proxyshop.
+The FelixVita-Proxyshop-Plugins are compatible with [Proxyshop v1.1.8](https://github.com/MrTeferi/MTG-Proxyshop/releases/tag/v1.1.8)

+### Installing the FelixVita plugin package

 1. Go to the latest release of the plugin [here](https://github.com/HelixVita/FelixVita-Proxyshop-Plugins/releases/latest) and download it by clicking `Source code (zip)` (under "Assets").